Welcome to my M25 Site!

 Thank you for joining my students and me on our learning adventures!

-Through the M25 program, students have two opportunities to meet to study enriched, differentiated units and to participate in higher level activities.
+Through the M25 program, students have two opportunities to meet to study enriched, differentiated units and to participate in higher level learning.
 First, they meet weekly for about an hour in small groups by grade level.
-Next, we have M25 Plus Time every other week.
+Next, we have Extra M25 every other week.
 Students meet with M25 students from other grade levels and hear from guest speakers or work together on activities or experiments.
 Read On...

 What is a "God Mindset?"

 "When you give up, you will not know what you could have accomplished!"

 Colossians 3:23 "Work as if working for the Lord, not men."

 I love to schedule guest speakers for our extra M25 time, which is aimed at giving the students further enrichment and exploration of topics.
 If you would like to volunteer or know someone who would be an interesting guest speaker, PLEASE let me know.

 You can stay up to date on what we are learning by visiting my website http://m25class.weebly.com/